lightwastak3n/coding-problems/AoC/Advent_of_Code_2023.md

 ### Day 15
 One of the easiest days so far.
 Took way longer to read part 2 and understand it than to actually code it.
 Tried to write a short solution in JS.

+### Day 16
+I found this very difficult to keep track of.
+Lesson: When traversing something like this pay attention what happens when you hit a mirror and turn.
+Do you want to store the direction you came from or the new direction?
+Are you storing both for some reason?
+What happens if beam splits?
+Try to generate a few simple layouts with infinite loops or something and see what